Data quality statement: News media in Australia series

 • Media Control Database (MCD) which includes information from notifications received under Part 5 of the BSA, the ANR and the RCMG.

-The registers are available on the ACMA website at Media control registers.
+The registers are available on the ACMA website.

 The ACMA is required to maintain a Register of Radiocommunications Licences in accordance with the requirements specified in the Radiocommunications Act 1992 (the Radiocommunications Act).

-The register is available on the ACMA’s website at Register of Radiocommunications Licences.
-The register contains details of licensed radio services in Australia.
+The register is available on the ACMA website.
+It contains details of licensed radio services in Australia.

-The ACMA maintains a register with details of all entities registered under the News Media and Digital Platforms Mandatory Bargaining Code (the Code).
+We maintain a register with details of all entities registered under the News Media and Digital Platforms Mandatory Bargaining Code.
+This register is available on the ACMA website.

-The ACMA annual consumer survey is the ACMA’s primary source of consumer survey data on the use of, and attitudes and behaviour towards communication services among Australian adults.
+The annual consumer survey is our primary source of consumer survey data on the use of, and attitudes and behaviour towards communication services among Australian adults.

-More information about the ACMA’s annual consumer survey data is available on the ACMA website at Data quality statement: ACMA annual consumer surveys.
+More information about the annual consumer survey data is available on the ACMA website.

 External